 The purpose of safety chains is to restrain a trailer if the unthinkable happens and the hitch comes loose.
 I suppose it’s not really unthinkable because it happens, way more than it should.
 Anyway, once the trailer is free from it’s hitch, the chains are all it has to keep it guided.

-In all of the scenarios, there are high and violent forces when the trailer diversions reach the end of the chains.
-And, the longer the chains, the further the trailer can go off-track, which usually means the impact at chain catch is even higher.
-Certainly, shorter chains improve control and minimize damage in every case.
+In all the scenarios, there are violent forces when the trailer diversions reach the end of the chains.
+And, the longer the chains, the further the trailer can go off-track, which usually means the impact at chain catch is even worse.
+Certainly, shorter chains improve control and minimize damage.

 Finally, if you are able to position the safety chains in the perfect way so they cradle the tongue as advocates like to say, then that’s the best of all scenarios.
-Again, that does not usually happen.
+Again, with long chains, that almost can’t happen.

 The Effect Of Twisting Safety Chains

 What happens when a chain is twisting as in the last photo (video link) below?
 When you hook up the trailer, it looks great.
-The chains are all neat, and it looks fantastic.
+The chains are all neat, and it looks good.

 What happens when the twisting safety chains experience a sudden, forceful jerk?
 Actually, they lengthen, considerably.
 Think about the scenarios above.
 Think about what happens when the tongue digs into a hole or crack in the pavement.
-The forces, even if they are not enough to permanently damage the chain, will in fact pull those links to their extent — which is much longer than the twisted chain at hitching.
-In that way, you loose some of the shortening effect of twisting safety chains.
+The forces, even if they are not enough to permanently damage the chain, will pull the links to their extent — which is much longer than the twisted chain at hitching.
+In that way, you lose some of the shortening effect of twisting safety chains.

 The above discussion entertains the effects of forces creating stress in the chain links.
 If those stresses are high enough, the links will bend and lengthen the chain even more.
-Admittedly, if you have the correct Class of chain for the GVWR of your trailer, it’s not likely that even a twisted chain will break, but it won’t give you the trailer restraint you will wish you had in that circumstance.
+Admittedly, if you have the correct Class of chain for the GVWR of your trailer, it’s less likely that a twisted chain will break, because they have a generous safety factor.
+However, it won’t give you the restraint you will want in that circumstance.